ShawonP7/Credit-Card-Fraud-Detection-System/README.md

 **Late User Feedback:** User feedback was primarily sought during the testing phase, potentially leading to late-stage modifications and increased costs.

 ### Conclusion:
-The Credit Card Fraud Detection System, developed using the Waterfall Model, successfully provides a robust solution for identifying and preventing fraudulent credit card transactions.
+The **Credit Card Fraud Detection System**, developed using the **Waterfall Model**, successfully provides a robust solution for identifying and preventing fraudulent credit card transactions.
 The systematic approach ensured that the system met regulatory standards and provided a reliable defense against evolving fraud threats.
-While the Waterfall Model has its limitations, its application in this project demonstrated its effectiveness in delivering a secure and well-documented fraud detection system.
+While the **Waterfall Model** has its limitations, its application in this project demonstrated its effectiveness in delivering a secure and well-documented fraud detection system.